-- 8.1 A student shall be reassessed by resit without re-registration in any failed applied-core component at the next available opportunity.
+- A student shall be reassessed by resit without re-registration in any failed applied-core component at the next available opportunity.
 Reassessment by such resits shall normally be carried out by the same combination of written examination, coursework etc. as in the first attempt.
-Should the student have failed to achieve the pass mark following this second attempt, they may resit the assessment on one further occasion only.
-Repeat attempts are only available for modules with a mandatory attendance requirement. - 8.2 The module mark of any module failed at the first attempt and passed at a resit attempt shall be capped at 40%.
+Should the student have failed to achieve the pass mark following this second attempt, they may resit the assessment on one further occasion only. - 8.2 The module mark of any module failed at the first attempt and passed at a resit attempt shall be capped at 40%.
 Any reassessment shall not be considered as deferred unless a student makes a submission under the extenuating circumstances procedure notified. - 8.3 The maximum number of attempts allowed shall be three.
 Where specified by a Professional, Statutory or Regulatory Body, the maximum number of attempts allowed may be set at two.
 In such cases, this must be specified clearly in the course documentation.
 Under no circumstances may the number of attempts be lower than two. - Students may not resit a component to improve marks where the assessment has previously been passed.